 The theme this year was ALIENS so children were encouraged to make clay and paper craft aliens.
 Their clay creations were 3D scanned and put into a digital alien landscape.

 They also had the opportunity to have a go at 3D paper crafting techniques, making 3D paper aliens and alien bugs on sticks.
 In addition, there were art activities where the kids could draw an alien, pulling on folded paper to reveal its toothy grin.

 All the kids joined in with the different maker-craft and digital tech activities on the day and really seemed to enjoy themselves.
 By the end of the day, there were more digitised clay aliens and Paper moon bugs than you could shake a stick at!

 Plus mementoes to take home such as 3D printed name tags.

-Take a look at this video and the gallery of creative work produced by kids who came along to have fun on the day.
+Take a look at this video: https://www.youtube.com/watch?v=XdsygiY87lU and the gallery of fun creative work and 3D adventures produced by kids and their families who came along on the day.